thevops/Simple-Project-Manager/README.md

   - rest of requirements will be installed automatically with others
 - python manager.py runserver

 ## If you would like to find out more.
-Please ask me on krzysztof . luczak 99 @ gmail . com - without spaces
+Please ask me on: (without spaces)
+krzysztof . luczak 99 @ gmail . com

 ## Screenshots
 ![input image](pokazowe/1.png)